 - Use a silk or satin pillowcase: Sleeping on a silk or satin pillowcase can help reduce friction and breakage, keeping your hair smooth and healthy.
 Pillowcases made of cotton can tangle and break your hair, whereas silk and satin pillowcases minimize frizz and flyaways.

-- Avoid the sun: Like your skin, your hair is susceptible to damage from the sun's ultraviolet rays.
-To protect your hair from sun damage, wear a hat or scarf when you're outside for extended periods.
+- Avoid the elements: Like your skin, your hair is susceptible to damage from the sun's ultraviolet rays.
+Wear a hat or scarf when you're outside for extended periods to protect your hair from cold, dry wind, and sun damage.
 You can also use a leave-in conditioner or hair oil with SPF protection to help shield your hair from the sun's damaging rays.

 Shop: